mesosphere/dcos-docs-site/pages/dkp/kaptain/2.1.0/configuration/external-dex/index.md

 enterprise: false
 ---

-Configure Kaptain to use the Dex OIDC Provider on a Kommander management cluster for authentication.
+Configure Kaptain in a managed cluster to connect to the management cluster using the Dex OIDC Provider for authentication.

 ## Prerequisites

-- A Kommander management cluster.
+- A management cluster.
 - A managed cluster, into which Kaptain will be installed.
-- The managed cluster is [attached][attached-cluster] to the management cluster (Kommander).
+- The managed cluster is [attached][attached-cluster] to the management cluster.
 (You will need to [create a cluster via Kommander][create-managed-cluster] to have a managed Konvoy cluster.)

-- A Dex Client created on the management cluster.
+## Kaptain configuration

-## Kaptain configuration requirements
+To use the Kommander Dex instance for authentication with Kaptain, create the following resources:

-To use the Kommander Dex instance for authentication with Kaptain you will need to collect the following information:
+- [Create a Dex Client Identifier (ID)](#create-a-dex-client) for the managed cluster

-- Dex Client Identifier (ID) of the managed cluster
+- [Create a Dex Client secret](#create-a-dex-client-secret) corresponding to the Dex Client ID

-- Dex Client secret corresponding to the Client ID
+and collect the following information:

-- External OIDC provider endpoint from the management cluster
+- External OIDC provider [endpoint and CA bundle](#get-external-oidc-provider-endpoint-and-ca-bundle) from the management cluster

-- External OIDC provider CA bundle
+as shown in this guide.

 ## Create a Dex Client

 To create the external Dex Client ID, run the following commands on the (Kommander) management cluster:

-Create the Dex Client, noting the client id `kubeflow-authservice` for later use.
+Create the `kubeflow-authservice` Dex Client:

 ```bash
 cat <<EOF | kubectl apply -f -